M14 rifle: Post-1970 U.S. military service

 The 1st Battalion of the 3rd United States Infantry Regiment ("The Old Guard") in the Military District of Washington is the sole remaining regular U.S. Army combat field unit where the M14 is still issued as the standard rifle, along with a chromed bayonet and an extra wooden stock with a white sling for military funerals, parades, and other ceremonies.
 The United States Air Force Honor Guard uses a version of the M14.
 The U.S. Navy Ceremonial Guard and Base Honor Guards also use the M14 for three-volley salutes in military funerals.

-It is also the drill and parade rifle of the United States Military Academy, United States Naval Academy, United States Air Force Academy, The Citadel, Norwich University, Virginia Military Institute, and the University of North Georgia.
+It is the drill and parade rifle of the United States Military Academy, United States Naval Academy, United States Air Force Academy, The Citadel, Norwich University, Virginia Military Institute, and the University of North Georgia.
 U.S. Navy ships carry several M14s in their armories.
 They are issued to sailors going on watch out on deck in port, and to backup alert forces.
 The M14 is also used to shoot a large rubber projectile to another ship when underway to start the lines over for alongside refueling and replenishment.

 A SEAL operator with an M14 rifle is participating in maritime interdiction enforcement during Operation Desert Storm.

-Various sniper variants have been used by the United States Navy SEALs.
+Sniper variants have been used by the United States Navy SEALs.
 Often mistaken for the M21 in the overt literature, only one of them has received a standard name in the U.S. military designations system: the M25 Sniper Weapon System, developed by the Special Forces.
 SEALs also use the Mk 14 Mod 0 Enhanced Battle Rifle for battle and in a designated marksman role.
 "Delta Force" units are known to have used M14 sniper variants.
-Eric L. Haney indicated in his memoir Inside Delta Force that every soldier going through the Operator Training Course trained on the M14.
+Eric L. Haney indicated in his memoir Inside Delta Force, that every soldier going through the Operator Training Course trained on the M14.
 According to Black Hawk Down: A Story of Modern War, an account of the Battle of Mogadishu, Sergeant First Class Randy Shughart used an M14 for sniping from helicopters to provide support fire to ground troops.

 The U.S. Army Special Forces ("Green Berets") have made some use of the M25 "spotter rifle".
 The M25 was developed in the late 1980s within the 10th Special Forces Group, which was charged to support Special Forces sniper weapons and the Special Operations Target Interdiction Course (SOTIC).
 The M25 was first planned as a replacement for the old M21, but after the Army adoption of the M24 SWS as its standard sniper rifle, the M25 was intended to be used by spotters of the sniper teams, while the snipers use the bolt-action M24.

 The M14 has remained in service longer than any other U.S. infantry rifle, surpassing the M1903 Springfield rifle, and holds the distinction of serving one of the shortest periods as the standard infantry service rifle of the U.S. Army, only second to the US Springfield Krag–Jørgensen rifles and carbines.